PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 - **GitHub stars:** 13.3k
 - [PostHog on GitHub](https://github.com/PostHog/posthog)

-[PostHog](https://posthog.com) is an all-in-one platform that captures and visualizes all the data your team needs in one place.
+[PostHog](https://posthog.com) is an all-in-one suite of product and data tools.
 In addition to feature flags, it offers comprehensive product analytics, session replay, A/B testing, and user surveys.

 PostHog's [feature flags](/docs/feature-flags) enable conditional roll outs, multivariate flags, JSON payloads, automated usage reports, local evaluation, and more.
 They power its [A/B testing features](/docs/experiments), so you can test product changes for their impact on key metrics.
 They also enable [early access feature management](/docs/feature-flags/early-access-feature-management), so you can run product betas with ease.